rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

         0.69 percent

 ### more groupby
-Group 1 : go to bars more than once a month, had passengers that were not a kid, and were not widowed group 2 : go to bars more than once a month and are under the age of 30 group 3 : go to cheap restaurants more than 4 times a month and income is less than 50K
+-Group 1 : go to bars more than once a month, had passengers that were not a kid, and were not widowed -group 2 : go to bars more than once a month and are under the age of 30 -group 3 : go to cheap restaurants more than 4 times a month and income is less than 50K

 ### Based on these observations:
 - Based on these observations, the porbability of accepting the bar coupons for drivers, whose age is 21, 26 or 31 is high.